brianlam38/AWS-Certified-Security-Specialty/Chapter 5 - Data Protection With VPCs.md

     * No patching, no associated Security Groups, automatically assigned public IP address.
     * Remember to update Route Tables when provisioning NAT Gateways.
 * __Network Access Control Lists (NACL)__
-    * Create a VPC: default NACL allows all inbound/outbount by default.
+    * Create a VPC: default NACL allows all inbound/outbound by default.
     * Custom NACL: denies all inbound/outbound by default until you add rules.
     * Each subnet in your VPC MUST be associated with a NACL.
-If not, it will be automatically associated with your default Netowrk ACL.
+If not, it will be automatically associated with your default Network ACL.
     * You can associate NACL with multiple subnets, however each subnet can have only one NACL.
     * NACLs contain a __numbered list of rules evaluated in order__, __starting with the LOWEST numbered rule first__.
     * NACLs are stateless: responses to inbound traffic are subject to the rules of outbound traffic vice versa.